 Park Timeline & Budget

-Planning for the park is beginning in Spring 2018.
-The park is anticipated to be substantially completed within 30 months of Lennar getting the grading permits (start of construction) for its Poinsettia 61 project, which is expected this spring.
+Planning for the park began in Spring 2018.
+The park is anticipated to be substantially completed within 30 months of Lennar getting the grading permits (start of construction) for its Poinsettia 61 project, which occurred July 25, 2018.
 The park budget is $3 million and will be paid by Lennar.

 How to Get Involved